Issac Ryan Brown

-Issac Ryan Brown (born July 12, 2005) is an American actor, rapper and singer.
+Issac Ryan Brown is an American actor.
 He is known for his role as Booker in Disney Channel's Raven's Home, which earned him a nomination at the 48th Daytime Emmy Awards for Outstanding Principal Performance in a Children's Program, and his role as Augustus "Gus" Porter in The Owl House.

 Career

-Brown was born in Detroit, Michigan.
-At the age of six, he auditioned for America's Got Talent, performing songs such as Michael Jackson's "One More Chance", but did not advance to the quarter-finals.
+At the age of six, Brown auditioned for America's Got Talent, performing songs such as Michael Jackson's "One More Chance", but did not advance to the quarter-finals.

 Brown made his onscreen debut on the Nickelodeon series Sam & Cat.
 He portrayed Young Dre in various episodes of Black-ish.
 In the live-action television movie adaptation of the animated series Kim Possible, he portrayed the teenage computer genius Wade.

 Brown also works as a voice-over artist.
 He voiced the lead character, Bingo, in the Disney Junior series Puppy Dog Pals.
 Additional roles include Goby in Bubble Guppies and Haruna Kitumba in Miles from Tomorrowland.
 He voiced Stinky in The Stinky & Dirty Show, replacing Jaden Betts.
 In November 2019, it was announced that Brown would voice Gus Porter in Disney's The Owl House.